'We're Going To Tighten Screws,' Murphy Vows As List Of NJ Coronavirus Cases Reaches 890

 "We're going to tighten the screws further, " Murphy said at an afternoon news briefing.
 He didn't elaborate, however.

-Murphy hadn't yet taken what are considered drastic measures as of Friday afaternoon.
+Murphy hadn't yet taken what are considered drastic measures as of Friday afternoon.

 An Essex County man in his 30s and Bergenfield man in his 50s were among the latest New Jersey coronavirus deaths that the governor reported.